Tony Modra: Post-AFL career

 In May 2011, it was reported that Modra was considering a return to the AFL as a coach with Adelaide.

-On 3 October 2011 Modra, along with other former AFL and SANFL stars such as Andrew and Darren Jarman, Gavin Wanganeen, Mark Ricciuto, Ben Hart, Mick Martyn, Brendan Fevola, Matthew Lloyd and Dermott Brereton played in the State of Origin Slowdown match at the Adelaide Oval between South Australia and Victoria.
-The match was played for charity for the Little Heroes Foundation and saw SA run out winners 17.10 (112) to Victoria's 17.9 (111) on a goal 20 seconds from the final siren by Darren Jarman.
+On 3 October 2011, Modra—along with other former AFL and SANFL stars such as Andrew and Darren Jarman, Gavin Wanganeen, Mark Ricciuto, Ben Hart, Mick Martyn, Brendan Fevola, Matthew Lloyd and Dermott Brereton—played in the State of Origin Slowdown match at the Adelaide Oval between South Australia and Victoria.
+The match was played for charity for the Little Heroes Foundation and saw South Australia winners 17.10 (112) to Victoria's 17.9 (111) courtesy of a goal 20 seconds from the final siren by Darren Jarman.

-On 6 October 2015 at the age of 46, Modra competed in the annual slowdown match at the Adelaide Oval, where he produced an amazing mark, gaining media attention.

-In late 2021, Modra made the move to Queensland where he linked up with his old Fitness Coach Karli Owen, who ran him through a rigorous 6 month program that allowed him to return to SA and take up a role within the Glenelg Masters.
+In late 2021, Modra made the move to Queensland, where he linked up with his old Fitness Coach Karli Owen, who ran him through a rigorous six-month program that allowed him to return to South Australia and take up a role within the Glenelg Masters.
 He attributed his breakout season to Karli and her strict training regime for his return to his former glory.